 In 1936, the International Olympics Committee (IOC) became concerned that Hitler was dressing men in leotards and sending them to win the high jump, so it decreed that women should parade naked in front of physicians before each event.
-This arrangement continued until 1966 when marginally less humiliating chromosomal tests were introduced and any female athlete with a Y chromosome was banned from competing.
+This arrangement continued until 1966 when marginally less humiliating chromosomal tests were introduced, and any female athlete with a Y chromosome was banned from competing.

 That changed again in 1985 when intersex hurdler María Martínez-Patiño argued that having a Y chromosome gave her no sporting advantage over other women because her Androgen Insensitivity Syndrome prevented her body from using the high levels of testosterone it produced.
 So chromosomal tests were abandoned, and replaced with a system so ill-defined and hazardous it could well have been called ‘common sense.’

-But then the 21st century came along, and brought with it trans athletes, identity politics, and Caster Semenya.
+But then the 21st century came along and brought with it trans athletes, identity politics, and Caster Semenya.
 First came the growing success of trans cyclists Kristina Worley and Michelle Dumaresq.
-The IOC’s panic-response to the trans question was to require athletes who transitioned from male to female to have reassignment surgery in order to compete.
+The IOC’s panic-response to the trans question was to require athletes who transitioned from male to female to have reassignment surgery to compete.
 (Having a willy makes you pedal faster?)
 But they had a rethink in 2009 when Caster Semenya won the World Championship 800m race by 2.5 seconds and barely seemed to break a sweat.